 FORENSIC SERVICES UNIT

-The Forensic Services Unit (FSU) responds to major crimes scenes to document and collect the evidence left at the scene of the crime.
-FSU photographs, and takes measurements of, evidentiary items in order to accurately depict what was at the scene.
-Once evidence is collected, FSU is responsible for examining the items for latent fingerprints and DNA.
-FSU is also responsible for processing evidence collected by officers during routine criminal investigations.
-FSU is supported by a team of Field Evidence Technicians (FETs), who are police officers and community service officers who have received additional training.
-These FETs work in the field and respond to evidence requests made by patrol officers and detectives.
+The Forensic Services Unit responds to major crimes scenes to document and collect the evidence left at the scene of the crime.
+The unit photographs, and takes measurements of, evidentiary items in order to accurately depict what was at the scene.
+Once evidence is collected, the unit is responsible for examining the items for latent fingerprints and DNA.
+The Forensic Services Unit is also responsible for processing evidence collected by officers during routine criminal investigations.
+Forensic Services Unit is supported by a team of Field Evidence Technicians, who are police officers and community service officers who have received additional training.
+These Evidence Technicians work in the field and respond to evidence requests made by patrol officers and detectives.

 Special Investigations Division